fractalide/fractalide/README.md

 ### Reproducibility + Reusability
 Quite by chance, when nix is assigned the resposibility of declaratively building fbp components, a magic thing happens.
 All that overhead of having to build, manage and package gets manually done once by the component author, and completely disappears for everyone else!
 We're left with a neat reusable and reproducible fbp components, which can be called into scope by name and name alone!
 This to us is quite nice.

-Indeed, it's possible to call an extremely complex hierarchy of potentially 1000 nodes, where each node might have different crates.io dependencies and nix will ensure the entire hierarchy is correctly built and made available.
+Indeed, it's possible to call an extremely complex community developed hierarchy of potentially 1000 nodes, where each node might have different crates.io dependencies and nix will ensure the entire hierarchy is correctly built and made available.

-## Problem 3 (Justify Capnproto)
+## Problem 3
 * It's easy to disrespect API contracts in many microservices setups.

 ## Solution
-* The Unix Pipe concept typically requires one to parse arbitrary `stdin`, which is troublesome, unless you're using Cap'n Proto schema which conveniently hands structured data to you.
-* Each `Edge` in a Fractalide `Subgraph`/`Graph` of `Nodes` is actually a Cap'n Proto schema.
-* Say a Fractalide upstream `Node` `U` might use `Edge` `X` to send data to downstream `Node` `D`, each `Node` will reference exactly the same `Edge` `X` by name alone, hence guaranteeing the two `agents` use the same schema.
-Indeed, one cannot connect the graph if `U`'s output port and `D`'s input port aren't the same `Edge`.
-Say you change `Edge` `X`'s schema, `nix` will lazily recompile `Node` `U` and `D` and the type checks will fail.
-Thus you're sure arbitrary changes to `Edges` will cause dependent `Nodes` to fail.
-Allowing you to have extremely high confidence that APIs are respected.
-This kind of behaviour isn't exhibited in other microservice deployments where components construct arbitrary JSON data structures.
-* Fractalide `agents` communicate using `Cap'n Proto`schema , which is *`a type system for distributed systems`*, and is *`infinitely faster`* than protocol buffers ([read the website](http://capnproto.org)).
-Even better yet, Cap'n Proto schema can be extended without breaking `agents` with a different versions.
-That would be a problem if we weren't in complete control of versioning in a distributed system.
+We wanted to ensure there was no ambiguity about the shape of the data a node receives.
+Also if the shape of data changes the error must be caught at compile time.
+Cap'n Proto fits these requirements perfectly.
+We've made it such that you cannot connect `agent` ports together unless they use the same Cap'n Proto schema.
+This is a nice safety property.

 ### Steps towards stable release.
 - [x] [Flowscript](https://en.wikipedia.org/wiki/Flow-based_programming) - a declarative dataflow language a little more suited to distributed computing.